 Watch here courtesy of the Young Turks:

-Evan Wallach, a judge on the circuit court of Appeals for the Federal Circuit, is also recognized as one of the nation’s greatest authorities on war crimes law.
+Evan Wallach, judge on the circuit court of Appeals for the Federal Circuit, is also recognized as one of the nation’s greatest authorities on war crimes law.
 He made the following observations about the Bush Administration’s torture policy in 2007:

 Sometimes, though, the questions we face about detainees and interrogation get more specific.
 One such set of questions relates to “waterboarding.”